 Every job requires a core set of expertise and business skill components that benchmark the individual’s ability to perform.
 As many professionals pursue their careers in the workplace, there is a need to differentiate between ordinary employment seekers and certified professionals.
-In order to meet the demands of the corporate world, EAHEA Certification enables business professionals to become the top choice of employers and proves as recognition for the individuals as a leader in the business practice.
+To meet the demands of the corporate world, EAHEA Certification enables business professionals to become the top choice of employers and proves as recognition for the individuals as a leader in the business practice.
 EAHEA Certification is an advanced qualification beyond licensure recognized by clients, employers, peers, and the public.

 1.2.
 Eligibility of Candidates for the Professionals´ Certificate:

-Subject to these regulations, the Certification for Professionals is open to any person demonstrating any level professional ability.
-The EAHEA Secretary is responsible for considering the initial eligibility of Certification for Professionals applicants and must sign and endorse any Certification for Professionals recognition before it passed to the commission members for evaluation.
+Subject to these regulations, the Certification for Professionals is open to any person demonstrating any level of professional ability.
+The EAHEA Secretary is responsible for considering the initial eligibility of Certification for Professionals applicants and must sign and endorse any Certification for Professionals recognition before it is passed to the commission members for evaluation.

-In order to apply for a Professional´s Certificate, the candidates must submit in electronic format the following information:
+To apply for a Professional´s Certificate, the candidates must submit in electronic format the following information: